Rock and Water decreases bullying and depressive feelings, and increases self-esteem, self-regulation and social acceptance

 BUILDING SELF-CONFIDENCE, SELF-RESPECT AND SELF-REFLECTION

 Basically, Rock and Water is a course that is delivered over a number of lessons to students in primary or high school.
 A series of exercises and games are practised to develop confidence and self-reflection.
-The games are martial arts based, and students learn to block, hit strike shields, stand strong, negotiate using “rock” or “water” verbal approaches, walk away from a fight, consider alternatives to aggression, and develop understandings about who they are, their intuitive feelings and their personal direction.
+The games are diverse and many have a martial arts origin.
+The program has a strong appeal to students who enjoy the active nature of the many games and drills.
+Students learn to stand strong, negotiate using “rock” or “water” verbal approaches, walk away from trouble, consider alternatives to aggression, and develop understandings about who they are, their intuitive feelings and their personal direction.

-Brian Hayes has developed a strong reputation as a program presenter.
-Check the testimonial page to see what teachers, community nurses, chaplains and mental health workers have to say about the program, and the qualities of Brian Hayes as a teacher and mentor to educational professionals.
+Brian Hayes, Director of Lighthouse Education, has developed a strong reputation as a program presenter.
+Check the testimonial page to see what teachers, community nurses, chaplains and mental health workers have to say about the program, and the qualities of Brian as a teacher and mentor to educational professionals.

 Freerk Ykema is the founder and author of the world renowned Rock and Water Program.
 A Physical Education and Remedial Teacher at Schagen in the north of The Netherlands, Freerk had a keen understanding of and connection with young people who struggled to find their purpose in life, expressing their frustration in anger, withdrawal or inappropriate behaviour.
 Inspired by his own experience in schools and his understanding of the physical nature of young people, Freerk developed a unique program using a psycho-physical approach to learning.
 This evolved into the Rock and Water program.